GSKPGxUtil/HIBAGImputation/README.md

   * The reference dataset used for training the pre-fit models did not contain indels so no need to worry about their representation (e.g. VCF conventions) as they won't be used.
   * Strand also does not matter as the reference dataset used for training was not resolved to any particular strand - a "hard alignment" will be done by matching alleles and dropping ambiguous 'A/T' and 'C/G' SNVs.
   * SNP name also does not matter as the "hard alignment" will be done by coordinate.
+  * The driver script will subset the data to the xMHC before starting so no need to do this yourself.
 * An ancestry map file is included
   * Two space-delimited columns with headers "SUBJID" and "Ethnicity"
   * SUBJID should match the FID and IID in the fam file (i.e. FID must match IID)